Can You Mix Primer With Paint? This post has everything you need to know about mixing primer with paint, please read for more…

 Does Primer Affect Color?

-Odd colors will make you need more coverage, unlike lighter colors or drywall, which work well with one primer coat.
+Odd colors will require more coverage, unlike lighter colors or drywall, which work well with one primer coat.

 What Happens If You Don’t Use Primer Before Painting?

-Expect an early product failure known as peeling if you do not use a primer before painting.
 Also, since you will need to redo the job, you will spend more time and money.
-Therefore, it would be best to use a primer and avoid these scenarios.
+Therefore, it would be best to avoid these scenarios using a primer.

 So, let’s look at various instances where you need a primer before painting.